-Adware: Adware is certainly among the most annoying of computer threats.
-Adware can hide in places such as downloads for songs, movies, etc. Once installed on your computer, adware creates a flurry of advertisements and sends them directly to your computer.
+Adware: Adware is among the most troublesome of computer threats.
+It can hide in places such as downloads for songs, movies, etc. Once installed on your computer, adware creates a flurry of advertisements and sends them directly to your computer.
 They can embed even more advertisements within the text of articles.

 Boot: A boot sector virus is a line of code that affects the boot sector of your computer.
 It is transferred from one computer to another via USB drives.
 The boot virus can prevent your computer from starting up or make it impossible to locate its hard drive.
 If your computer has ever shown a blank blue screen, commonly known as the "Blue Screen of Death," you've probably been the victim of a boot sector virus.